exactasmache/Web-Expeditious-Retrieval/README.md

 > python -m unittest tests/\<path\>/\<test\_to\_run.py\>

+The time went out, but several tests should be added in order to assure the correctness of the application.
+In particular integration tests using all the endpoints provided by the API: _newindex_, _search_, ...

+Regarding the frontend, we are installing _npm_ with the aim of using _Mocha_ and _Chai_ to test the different functionalities, but we have problems with _brew_ and the OS version, and solving them is taking us all day.

 ## Some assumptions and thoughts
  -  If the page has some time-dependent value or things like we can have one URL for several texts.
 Thus, since the relation between the URL and the _innerText_ is not 1:1, we are not able to use the URL instead of a hash.
 Anyway, since we are not storing the text in the index, we are not able to differentiate contents for the same URL.